Skip to Content

 Finally

-The insurance industry is also working together to improve cyber resilience.
-We do this in various contexts, but an important attraction is the Insurance ISAC: the Information Sharing and Analysis Centre.
+The insurance sector is also working together to improve cyber resilience.
+We do this in various contexts, but an important trigger is the Insurance ISAC: the Information Sharing and Analysis Centre.

-The secretariat of ISAC has recently been established at the Association.
+The secretariat of ISAC has recently been placed with the Association.
 Do you see something that you think we can do better or differently as a sector?
 Please contact the secretary: j.schaffers@verzekeraars.nl.

 All lessons in this longread come from some ISAC members.
-We sincerely hope that they encourage others to provide even better security.
+We sincerely hope that they encourage others to improve security.